-RPGT relief is available where an asset is distributed by a liquidator of a company and the liquidation of the company was made under a scheme of reorganisation, reconstruction or amalgamation.49
+RPGT relief is available where an asset is distributed by a liquidator of a company and the liquidation of the company was made under a scheme of reorganisation, reconstruction or amalgamation.52

-Under the ITA, withholding tax is imposed on selected cross-border payments to non-residents, including interests,50 royalties,51 contract payments in respect of services rendered in Malaysia52 and special classes of income.53
+Under the ITA, withholding tax is imposed on selected cross-border payments to non-residents, including interests,53 royalties,54 contract payments in respect of services rendered in Malaysia55 and special classes of income.56

 Notably, recent legislative amendments have widened the scope of special classes of income under Section 4A(ii) of the ITA, which provided that income in respect of 'technical advice, assistance or services' rendered by non-residents is subject to tax.
-The amendments have removed the phrases 'technical' and 'technical management or administration'.54 Consequently, now any amount paid in consideration of any advice given, or assistance or services rendered in connection with any scientific, industrial or commercial undertaking, venture, project or scheme is subject to income tax.
+The amendments have removed the phrases 'technical' and 'technical management or administration'.57 Consequently, now, any amount paid in consideration of any advice given or assistance or services rendered in connection with any scientific, industrial or commercial undertaking, venture, project or scheme is subject to income tax.
 'Technicality' is no longer required for a service to be taxed under this provision.

 iv Indirect taxes

-Malaysia's goods and services tax (GST) was replaced with sales and services tax (SST) beginning on 1 September 2018.55 Unlike GST, the scope of SST is much narrower and the number of items exempted from SST is far greater than that under the GST system.
+Malaysia's goods and services tax (GST) was replaced with a sales and services tax (SST) beginning on 1 September 2018.58 Unlike GST, the scope of SST is much narrower and the number of items exempted from SST is far greater than that under the GST system.

-Sales tax is charged on taxable goods that are manufactured in Malaysia by a registered manufacturer and sold, used, or disposed of by him or her, or imported into Malaysia.56 Manufactured goods that are exported would not be subject to sales tax.
+Sales tax is charged on taxable goods that are manufactured in Malaysia by a registered manufacturer and sold, used or disposed of by them or imported into Malaysia.59 Manufactured goods that are exported are not subject to sales tax.
 Unlike under the GST regime, there is no system of input tax or output tax.

-Service tax is imposed on specific prescribed services provided in Malaysia by a registered person carrying on his or her business57 at a rate of 6 per cent.58 Services subject to service tax include the operation of hotels and restaurants, betting and gaming, professional and consultancy services, and IT services.59 Unlike under the GST regime, any service tax incurred is not recoverable and would thus be a business cost, albeit deductible for income tax purposes.
+Service tax is imposed on specific prescribed services provided in Malaysia by a registered person carrying on their business60 at a rate of 6 per cent.61 Services subject to service tax include the operation of hotels and restaurants, betting and gaming, professional and consultancy services, and IT services.62 Unlike under the GST regime, any service tax incurred is not recoverable and is thus a business cost, albeit deductible for income tax purposes.
 From 1 January 2019 onwards, registered service tax companies enjoy exemptions on specific business-to-business service tax.63 It has been announced that from 1 January 2022 to 30 September 2022, a special voluntary disclosure programme will be introduced for indirect taxes, and taxpayers that participate in this programme will enjoy a remission of penalty and indirect tax at 100 per cent and 30 per cent, respectively, in Phase 1 of the programme (January to June), and 50 per cent and 15 per cent, respectively, in Phase 2 (July to September).64 To increase the country's tax base, the government has also removed the exemption of sales tax for low-value goods not exceeding 500 ringgit sold online (from 1 January 2023) and will begin imposing service tax on delivery services (from 1 July 2022).

 International developments and local responses